Sila Nerangalil Sila Manithargal (1977 film): Production

 Sila Nerangalil Sila Manithargal is based on the novel of the same name, by Jayakanthan which was a detailed version of his short story Agnipravesam.
-A. Bhimsingh decided to adapt the novel into a feature film.
-Jayakanthan wrote the screenplay for the film discarding the traditional commercial elements.
+Jayakanthan wrote the screenplay for the film adaptation, which was in development as early as 1975, with C. V. Rajendran initially attached to direct.
+A. Bhimsingh later took over direction.
 R. Muthuraman and J. Jayalalithaa initially gave their dates to act in the film, but Jayakanthan wanted Lakshmi and Srikanth.
+Jayakanthan felt only Lakshmi exhibited the innocence required for the character.
 According to historian G. Dhananjayan, since the film took considerable time to complete, Lakshmi did not cooperate during the time and she did not dub entirely for the film; another actress who appeared in the film had dubbed for her instead.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
 There are only two songs in the film: "Veru Idam Thedi" and "Kandathai Sollugiren Ungal".